Ghost-Clear/Ghost-Clear-iOS/README.md

 ![](https://media.giphy.com/media/J3RN8m0Un11qExID8C/giphy.gif)

-This file controls the view controller that user will see when they do the number workout.
+This file controls the view controller that the user will see when they do the number workout.
 Most of the code in this file is to connect to the 6 peripherals.
 The app uses the detection message received from the peripheral and write values to do the workout.
 The app receives using the rx characteristic and sends using the tx characteristic.